How to take Full and Partial Screenshot with Selenium WebDriver

 public class CaptureScreenshot { // Main Method is the execution point of any Java Program public static void main(String[] args){ // Initialize Webdriver Object System.setProperty("webdriver.chrome.driver", "D:\\chromedriver.exe"); WebDriver driver = new ChromeDriver(); // Open URL driver.get("https://www.techlistic.com/p/selenium-tutorials.html"); // Set Chrome window size driver.manage().window().setSize(new Dimension(1552, 840)); // Enter Firstname driver.findElement(By.name("firstname")).sendKeys("Tom"); // Set Lastname driver.findElement(By.name("lastname")).sendKeys("Wood"); // Create File object and save screenshot of current webpage inside it File screenshot = ((TakesScreenshot)driver).getScreenshotAs(OutputType.FILE); // Copy screenshot file to a location with some name and extension you want FileUtils.copyFile(screenshot, new File("D:\\screenshot.jpg")); // Close browser driver.close(); } }

-Sometimes we don't want to take screenshot of the full screen.
-Reasons might be, full size images would last in huge memory storage for image directory or sometimes we need to take element specific screenshot due to test case requirement which makes more sense.Example Program for taking partial screenshot:
+Sometimes we don't want to take a screenshot of the full screen.
+The reasons might be, full-size images would last in huge memory storage for the image directory or sometimes we need to take element-specific screenshots due to test case requirements which makes more sense.Example Program for taking partial screenshots:

-Above program is self explanatory, comments are provided with each line of code.
+The above program is self-explanatory, comments are provided with each line of code.
 But let's understand it in detail:

-- So, basically we are using 'Point' lib of Selenium, where we are getting the height and width of the element using getSize() method.
+- So, basically, we are using the 'Point' lib of Selenium, where we are getting the height and width of the element using the getSize() method.

-- Then using BufferedImage lib to take the screenshot of entire screen.
+- Then using BufferedImage lib to take a screenshot of the entire screen.

-- And then using img.getSubimage() to get the sub-image from the large image using x and y axis location of the element to take partial screenshot.
+- And then use img.getSubimage() to get the sub-image from the large image using the x and y-axis location of the element to take a partial screenshot.

 - Writing the partial image using Image.write() into a file object named 'screen'.

-- And in the end saving that partial screenshot using FileUtils.copyFile().
+- And in the end save that partial screenshot using FileUtils.copyFile().

 Follow Techlistic